sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * A smartswitch when configured to boot up with all the DPUs in it are powered down upon boot up is referred as DPUs in dark mode.
 * In the dark mode the platform.json file shown in section "3.1.3" will not have the dictionary for the DPUS.
 * The term dark mode is overloaded in some cases where the platform.json may have the dictionary but the config_db.json will have the admin_state of all DPU modules as "down".
+* When platform.json has DPU information, but config DB doesn't have the DPU admin state configuration, the DPUs should be in downstate.
 * Default mode on smartswitch is dark mode, unless platform.json configures it to be in light up mode.
 * The DPUs would stay power down in dark mode and will not consume power.